-- Facebook hashes the data you've already provided to ActionSprout.
-You then begin uploading your customer list, and it's hashed locally in your browser before it's uploaded to Facebook.
+- You begin uploading your customer list to Facebook, and it's hashed locally in your browser before it's uploaded.

-- After your hashed data is uploaded to Facebook, we match it against the data we already have.
+- After your hashed data is uploaded to Facebook, they match it against the data they already have.

 - The matches are then added to a Custom Audience for you.